-In early 1972, I landed in Sydney from Canada just as the Gay Liberation Front (G.L.F.) was taking off and, as you’ve read in previous posts, I, as a young naif, plunged headfirst into their activities and ideas.
+In early 1972, I landed in Sydney from Canada just as Sydney Gay Liberation was taking off and, as you’ve read in previous posts, I, as a young naif, plunged headfirst into their activities and ideas.
 This included demonstrating against the media, the church and psychiatry in our fight for liberation.
 In this post, I want to say more about what Living the Gay Lib Life was like on a daily basis and how I felt about it.

 Poofta and Camp